Beginner Horse Riding Mistakes To Avoid

 2. Staring At the Horse

-When you always look down and stare at your horse while you’re in the saddle, you won’t see where you’re going, and your neck will be bent as you turn your heads down.
-It can cause stiffness in your spine and body, which will make it harder for your horse to carry you.
-It can also get you distracted, and your horse can feel your smallest movement.
+When you always look down and stare at your horse while in the saddle, you won’t see where you’re going, and your neck will be bent as you turn your head down.
+It can cause stiffness in your spine and body, making it harder for your horse to carry you.
+It can also distract you, and your horse can feel your smallest movement.
 As the saying in the horse world says, eyes communicate your confidence to your horse, so if you lack confidence, you can’t ride with your full ability.

 Tip: